agoodlad-instructor-notes/m018-fall-i-2020/index.md

 Here are my lecture notes for my M018 instructor lectures for this class:

-IMPORTANT NOTE: There are also notes for the 2020 Fall I period when I also instructed the class.
-These [Fall II notes](https://agoodlad-instructor-notes.github.io/m018-fall-ii-2020) are very similar to the Fall I notes except more polished on the explanations but with less homework explanations.
+IMPORTANT NOTE: There are additionally lecture notes for the 2020 Fall I period when I also instructed the class.
+These [Fall II lecture notes](https://agoodlad-instructor-notes.github.io/m018-fall-ii-2020) are very similar to the Fall I notes except more polished on the explanations but with less homework explanations.

 **Sets**